 Diagnostic Summary Report is a quarterly summary of diagnoses rendered for patients at your center

-of colonic polyps.
+and subtypes of colonic polyps.

 Contact Inform Diagnostics Client Services for more information on these valuable reports.